Car Accident Statistics in San Antonio, Texas

 Additional NCHS data broke down the U.S. motor vehicle fatalities by age range.
 The number of deaths by age group in one year included:

 Statistics give us crucial information about car accidents, but they don’t reflect the true extent of harm that comes from each loss of life.
-If you’re grieving the loss of a loved one, contact a knowledgeable wrongful death lawyer at the Law Offices of Troy A. Brookover for help.
+If you’re grieving the loss of a loved one, contact a knowledgeable wrongful death lawyer At Law Offices of Troy A. Brookover for help.

 Car Accident Statistics by Gender: Are Men or Women More at Risk?